Large Blob of Oil Comes Ashore on Several South Coast Beaches

 MONTECITO, Calif.
 (KEYT) - An unusual amount of oil, believed to be from a natural seep, ruined the ideal beach weekend for many people.

-The Miramar Hotel also posted a sign for its guests to be aware of the excessive oil and tar in the water.
+The Rosewood Miramar Beach also posted a sign for its hotel guests to be aware of the excessive oil and tar in the water.
+Special wipes were available to clean their feet if they came off the beach with tar on their toes.

 Sunday there was a report of a similar impact down the coast in the direction of the currents, with oil coming on the sand at Santa Claus Beach.

-Many people avoided the ways but the sand also had oil impacts that created a gooy situation.
+Many people avoided the waves but the sand also had oil impacts that created a gooy situation.

 Natural seeps are not unusual but large ones coming ashore is a messy situation for beach visitors, it is also unhealthy to the coastal environment.

 Experts say a couple of weeks ago there was a large oil release from the offshore natural seep to the west of Isla Vista.
-That coated Sands and Coal Oil Point beaches.
+That coated Sands and Coal Oil Point beaches and while there's been tar there in the past, this again, has appeared to local residents to be something very unusual.

 Wind and wave data shows the currents went out and down the coast and now they have turned back to the shore.

-The targets areas were Butterfly Beach across from the dormant Biltmore hotel and to the south near Carpinteria.
+The targeted areas were Butterfly Beach across from the dormant Biltmore hotel and to the south near Carpinteria.

 The Latest Breaking News, Weather Alerts, Sports and More Anytime On Our Mobile Apps.
 Keep Up With the Latest Articles by Signing Up for the News Channel 3-12 Newsletter.